Pierre-Emmanuel41/minecraft-border/Presentation.md

 &ensp;reload - To reload a border file
 &ensp;remove - To remove borders from a game

 Finally, there are scoreboard entries in order to display border characteristics on player screen.
 They can be found in the <code>border.entries</code> package.
+And the class <code>BorderTimeLineObserver</code> is responsible to move a border from its initial diameter to its final diameter with a count down and send messages translated in the player's language.